Presencial, Online, Streaming

 • Personal Income Tax (IRPF).

-• Non-Resident Income Tax (IRNR) and Double Taxation Treaties (CDI).
+• Non-Resident Income Tax (IRNR) and Double Taxation Treaties (DTTs).

 • Inheritance and Gift Tax (ISD).